 Powdered erythritol – I recommend the powdered version instead of the crystal one to avoid that crunchy feeling in the caramel layer.
-To make your own powdered erythritol place 1 cup of erythritol into a high speed blender and pulse until it’s as fine as icing sugar.
-Measure and use in this recipe.
-You can store the homemade powdered erythritol in the pantry, in an airtight box for up to 6 month.
+To make your own powdered erythritol place 1 cup of erythritol into a high-speed blender and pulse until it’s as fine as icing sugar.
+Measure and use it in this recipe.
+You can store the homemade powdered erythritol in the pantry, in an airtight box for up to 6 months.

-Peanut butter or almond butter or tahini – make sure you are using a fresh jar with no added sugar and no added oil.
+Natural Peanut butter or almond butter or tahini – Yes, peanut butter is keto-friendly! make sure you are using a fresh jar with no added sugar and no added oil.
 A fresh jar ensures a smooth caramel.

-Sugar-free stevia sweetened chocolate is the best.
-You can choose a sugar-free dark chocolate or sugar-free milk chocolate to get even closer to the flavor of store-bought twix bars.
-Also, if you can’t find sugar-free stevia chocolate in store, 85% dark chocolate is keto friendly as well.
+Sugar-free stevia-sweetened chocolate is the best.
+You can choose sugar-free dark chocolate or sugar-free milk chocolate to get even closer to the flavor of store-bought Twix bars.
+Also, if you can’t find sugar-free stevia chocolate in-store, 85% dark chocolate is keto-friendly as well.